-(\) There will be 3 individual written Midterm examinations during the semester: Part B1 will cover topics 1-6, Part B2 will cover topics 7-12, and Part B3 will cover topics 13-17.
-For each midterm, students who obtain a grade greater than or equal to 4.5 out of 10 have the option to skip that corresponding part of the final exam.
+() There will be 3 individual written partial examinations during the semester: PEI_B1 will cover topics 1-6, PEI_B2 will cover topics 7-12, and PEI_B3 will cover topics 13-17.
+For each partial exam, students who obtain a grade greater than or equal to 4.5 out of 10 have the option to skip that corresponding part of the final exam.

-The Final examination will consist of three parts: Part B1 covering Topics 1-6, Part B2 covering Topics 7-12 and Part B3 covering Topics 13-17 (Block 2: Radionavigation Systems) each carrying a maximum of 10 points.
-Each part will be taken by those students who did not pass the corresponding Midterm exam (received a grade <4.5) or by students who wish to try to improve upon their Midterm grades.
-Note: Students who decide to try to improve upon their Midterm grades.
-Note: Students who decide to try to improve upon their Midterm grades.

-on the corresponding Midterm, irrespective of the result they obtain on the final exam.
+The Final examination will consist of three parts: Part PEI_B1 covering Topics 1-6, Part PEI_B2 covering Topics 7-12 and Part PEI_B3 covering Topics 13-17 (Block 2: Radionavigation Systems) each carrying a maximum of 10 points.
+Each part will be taken by those students who did not pass the corresponding partial exam (received a grade <4.5) or by students who wish to try to improve upon their partial grades.
+Note: Students who decide to try to improve upon their partial grade(s) in the final exam, permanently renounce the grade received on the corresponding partial exam, irrespective of the result they obtain on the final exam.

-The final grade is based on the grades received for each Part (Part B1, B2 and B3).
-To pass the course it is necessary to obtain a minimum score of 4.5 out of 10 for each Part an overall minimum score of 5 out of 10 for the Final Grade.
-The grade for Parts B1, B2 and B3 can be obtained either though the Midterms or the Final Exam as outlined above.
-The final grade will then be calculated as:
+The final grade is based on the grades received for each part (PEI_B1, PEI_B2 and PEI_B3).
+To pass the course it is necessary to obtain a minimum score of 4.5 out of 10 for each part an overall minimum score of 5 out of 10 for the Final Grade.
+The grade for parts PEI_B1, PEI_B2 and PEI_B3 can be obtained either though the partial exams or the Final Exam as outlined above.